Building upon existing lesson plans

 Adapting lesson plans

-When adapting your lesson plans, there are three things to consider:
+When adapting your lesson plans, there are four things to consider:

 Share your tweaked lesson on the Lesson Plan Padlet.
 Take a look at other contributions, like ones that have inspired you and comment on aspects you think you could use in your own teaching.